jhourque/k8s_labs/TP0-Docker/README.md

 ```

 ### Question?
-- What do you observe ?
+- What do you observe?